gluwa/creditcoin/docs/legacy-account-migration.md

 ## How to check an accounts current balance and other information

-Account balances migrated from Creditcoin 1.7 at block NNNN.
-Your starting balance on Creditcoin 2.0 should match your Creditcion 1.7 block NNNN balance
+Account balances migrated from Creditcoin 1.7 at block 1,123,966.
+Your starting balance on Creditcoin 2.0 should match your Creditcion 1.7 block 1,123,966 balance

 In order to check your Creditcoin 2.0 balance you can run the following command: